voxeet/voxeet-uxkit-cordova/README.md

 To enable push notification, follow the steps in the app, for push notification, follow https://github.com/voxeet/android-sdk-sample

+- **Verify that the Voxeet Push Notification services's tags are before the other services registered in the AndroidManifest with the proper priority to prevent Cordova's FCM issues**

-You also need to make a modification in the generated MainActivity.
+- You also need to make a modification in the generated MainActivity.
 Using Android Studio or any other IDE :

 right before the call to `super.onCreate(savedInstanceState);` :
 ```